prodyssey/prodyssey-11ty/src/services/helios-prodyssey-framework-360-degree-view.md

 An unbiased, outside perspective on the key pillars of product, tech, data, and enablement that produces a tailored roadmap to more profitable growth.

-This is often the starting point for a broader Prodyssey engagement, offering insight without a longer term commitment.
+This is often the starting point for a broader Prodyssey engagement, offering expert perspective before making a longer term commitment.